achrinza/www.achrinza.com/_posts/2024-08-05-protecting-against-malicious-dependencies-with-flatpak.md

 It's impossible to vet every single dependency and the intentions of their maintainers.
 Hence it becomes an exercise of trust that the maintainers protect their publishing credentials from compromise or to not go rogue.
 But every now and then, [it happens](https://www.bleepingcomputer.com/news/security/big-sabotage-famous-npm-package-deletes-files-to-protest-ukraine-war/).

-These malicious packages can be quickly authored and easily compromise a developers' machine.
+These malicious packages can be quickly authored and easily compromise a developer's machine and privileged credentials.
 Hence, we need a broad, defensive approach towards mitigating the impact of such a compromise.

 ## Flatpak sandboxing

 This is where Flatpak sandboxing comes in.
 It restricts an application's ability to access certain resources such as network, dbus, devices, and filesystem - the last one's what we'll talk about.

-In a perfect world, Flatpak apps would be configured to use Flatpak Portals - A mechanism to give granular, just-in-time access to a certain directory or file in the host file system with explicit user consent.
+In a perfect world, Flatpak apps would be configured to use [Flatpak Portals](https://docs.flatpak.org/en/latest/portal-api-reference.html) - A mechanism to give granular, just-in-time access to a certain directory or file in the host file system with explicit user consent.
 However, anecdotally most apps don't support Portals.
 Furthermore, the subtle incompatibilities with certain tools and the inability to auto-revoke the access at the end of each session makes the experience feel especially clunky.

-As a compromise, it is by convention, that most Flatpak apps are pre-configured with broad filesystem access.
+As a compromise, it is by convention, that most Flatpak developer-centric apps are pre-configured with broad filesystem access.
 This provides out-of-the-box usability without the need for Portals.
-This does mean that the app environment has unecessarily broad access to the host filesystem.
+This does mean that the app environment can interact with  most of the host filesystem.

 We can see the permissions with `flatpak info --show-permissions <app-id>`: